Step-by-Step Guide when Buying a Pre-Owned Vehicle

 3. Do a visual inspection and test drive.

 Two certified pre-owned cars could possibly have the same price tag, though one could be in a much better condition compared to the other.
 This is why it is very important to run a thorough inspection of the used vehicle you are eyeing to buy.
-If you are not yet confident about your expertise to judge a car, you may bring your trusted mechanic during the inspection so he can perform the assessment of the car for you.
+If you are not yet confident about your expertise to judge a car, you should bring your trusted mechanic during the inspection so he/she can perform the assessment of the car for you.

 At the same time, schedule a test drive, which could be on the same day or in another day, depending on the unit’s availability.
 Be attentive while driving the car.
 Stay sharp so you can hear any unlikely sound from under the hood and feel any abnormality in the steering wheel or brakes.
 It would also be advisable to test drive the unit in a challenging area—an uphill, a rough road, and an area where city traffic is notorious.
-And while at it, don’t forget to do additional checks for scratches or dents.
+While at it, don’t forget to do additional checks for scratches or dents.

 4. Negotiate the best deal.